Guide to the Nancy Cheser Posters, 1970-1971

 The copyright interests in this collection have not been transferred to Duke University.
 For more information, consult the copyright section of the Regulations and Procedures of the David M. Rubenstein Rare Book & Manuscript Library.

 These silk screen posters were created in 1970-71 by a group of women art students at the Rhode Island School of Design.
-The group was not organized around a particular political philosophy, but some of the women were students who transferred from liberal arts colleges and had been influenced by the student movement, STDs, and the women's liberation movement.
+The group was not organized around a particular political philosophy, but some of the women were students who transferred from liberal arts colleges and had been influenced by the student movement, Students for a Democratic Society, and the women's liberation movement.
 The oppostion to the war, an emphasis on women working together and love of making art transformed the dorm room into a small production studio.

 The design of the posters were influenced by a number of sources.
 An interest in Native American culture (Moon of the Grass Arising), popular music (Fresh Wind Against the Empire), Cuban Revolutionary art, art history (the Etruscan women) and the Paris '68 student posters all are reflected in the posters.